Top 10 Things to do in Bali

 From Nusa Dua to Ubud and everywhere in between, traditional Balinese massages and body scrubs will be calling your name.
 Succumb to the voices and treat yourself to some pampering at a Balinese spa.
 Indulge in massages, facials or body wraps at a bargain value.
 If you have booked My Bali holidays you can use your exclusive Wine, Dine and Spa resort credit and not be out of pocket a cent!
 There’s no shortage of spa options, just finding the time to fit more than one treatment in!

-A must-do with kids (or even without!) if you need a break from temples and beach.
+A must-do with kids (or even without!) if you need a break from the temples and beach.
 This American-style water park has something for everyone and allows visitors discounted rates if they want to visit more than one day of their stay.
-If My Balis holiday to the Sheraton in Kuta are on your mind, a quick stroll to Waterbom will occupy at least a day or two of your visit!
+If you’re staying in Kuta, a quick stroll to Waterbom will occupy at least a day or two of your visit!
 Well priced, especially by Australian and New Zealand standards, with plenty of food and drink venues and a high degree of supervision and focus on safety.

 Traditional Bali cooking classes can be booked directly through your hotel.
 With a quick stop at the local market to pick up fresh, local ingredients, you will learn to prepare and variety of traditional dishes (and learn how to adapt the recipes to Australia/New Zealand ingredients as well).
 Many say this is a highlight of their Bali holidays!

 A Visit to Ubud